MpuzaInc/Machine-Learning-Fundamentals/README.md

 ## 📁 Included Files

-- `data cleaning with syntetic data.ipynb` – Main notebook with all examples and explanations.
+- `BANK NOTE CLASSIFICATION` – Main notebook with all examples and explanations.
-- `Data.csv` – Small dataset created for teaching purposes.
+- `BankNote_Authentication.xls` – Small dataset used from Kaggle platform.

 ## 💻 How to Run This Notebook Locally